A note on closed-form spread option valuation under log-normal models: Introduction

 \section{Introduction}

+A spread option is a contract that gives the owner the right, but not the obligation, to receive the difference, or spread, between the prices of two assets.
+Spread options can be written on various types of financial products including equities, bonds, currencies, and commodities.
+Their use is widespread in fixed income, currency, commodity futures, and energy markets.
+As such pricing and hedging techniques of spread options are very important for the financial industry.

-One of the difficulties in pricing spread options is that the exercise boundary is not in a linear form when the spread is not zero.
-When the spread is zero, a spread option becomes an exchange option for which a closed form formula exists.
-This formula is called Margrabe's \cite{margrabe1978value} formula in the literature.
-When the spread is not zero, the exercise boundary is given by a curve and to obtain spread option price one needs to evaluate the risk-neutral probability that the joint log prices lie in one side of that curve, see our proposition 2.1 below.
-Due to this non-linear exercise boundary for spread options, it is challenging to compute spread option prices efficiently and accurately.
+One of the difficulties in pricing spread options is that the exercise boundary is not in a linear form when the strike price is not zero.
+When the strike price of the spread option is zero, a spread option becomes an exchange option for which a closed-form formula exists.
+This formula is called Margrabe formula in the literature (see \cite{margrabe1978value}).
+When the strike price of the spread option is not zero, the exercise boundary is given by a curve and to obtain spread option price one needs to evaluate the risk-neutral probability that the joint log prices lie in one side of that curve, see our Proposition \ref{prop1} below.
+Due to this non-linearity of the exercise boundary, it is challenging to compute spread option prices efficiently and accurately.